Fun and Inspiring Pi Day Activities Everyone Can Enjoy!

 Why should you never talk to Pi?
 Because they’ll go on forever!

 We joke, of course.
 It goes without saying how much we love Pi Day here at MIND.
 Being one of the biggest math holidays of the year, we couldn’t let the month go by without offering up some of our favorite Pi Day activities!
-Not to mention another excuse to eat some pie.
+Not to mention it's another excuse to eat some pie.

 Pi Day holds a special place in our hearts.
 In the past, we’ve featured some amazing pies from our MIND colleagues.
 Keep reading to see some of our past delicious Pi Day-themed pies!